Vangsvik/Vangsvik/README.md

 - 👋 Hi, I’m @Vangsvik
 - 👀 I’m interested in Ecommerce and learning coding.
-- 🌱 I’m currently learning NET.
-Python, Visual beta 2022, Shopify.
+- 🌱 I’m currently learning HTML, CSS, & Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me E-mail @ Hvangsvik@gmnail.com